10 Awesome Things To Do In Lisbon Cruise Port + Port Guide

 Day trips from Lisbon usually take half a day due to the ship’s limited time in port.
 These tours are guided, and guests normally get some free time as well.

-The majority of the tours include a stop at Cascais, an upscale holiday destination located 17 km/10.5 miles (a 20-minute drive) south of Sintra, on Lisbon seaside.
+Many tours include a stop at Cascais, an upscale holiday destination located 17 km/10.5 miles (a 20-minute drive) south of Sintra, on Lisbon seaside.

 You can get to Sintra and Cascais by train or bus from Lisbon, however, due to the distance and limited time in port, the best way to visit it is on a guided shore excursion.